-You can keep doing the things you enjoy, like dancing, football, swimming and drawing, and you might find new hobbies too!
+You can keep doing the things you enjoy, like dancing, football, swimming and art, and you might find new hobbies too!

-Your foster family will make sure you don't miss out on fun times, like going on holiday or day trips, either with them, your school, your family or friends!
+Your carers will make sure you don't miss out on fun times, like going on holiday or day trips, either with them, your school, your family or friends, if safe!